MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Handling of Nulls Creeping from .NET Libraries**

-Adapted `Option.ofNull` (`Option.ofNull'`) rather than `Option.ofObj` or `Option.ofNullable` is used consistently for .NET types — both reference and value types (incl. strings originating from .NET libraries) — for simplicity and uniformity.
-Strings may also be handled with the help of `string`, `Option.ofNullEmpty` or `Option.NullEmptySpace`.
+`Option.ofNull'`, a project-specific adaptation of `Option.ofNull` from `FsToolkit.ErrorHandling`, is used consistently for .NET types (both reference and value types) instead of `Option.ofObj` and `Option.ofNullable` - to ensure simplicity and uniformity.
+Strings may also be handled with the help of `string`, `Option.ofNullEmpty` or `Option.ofNullEmptySpace`.

 **Reflection-Free Code**